JohanSteenkamp264/modified_SLAM/README.md

     from feature_myfeature import MyFeature2D
     return MyFeature2D()
 ```
-Here **MyFeature2D** acts similat to the OpenCV's Feature2D with the ***detectandcompute*** function returning a list of OpenCV keypoints, and a 2D aray of descriptors, as the following exaple of using OpenCV's ORB as feature.
+Here **MyFeature2D** acts simmilar to the OpenCV's Feature2D with the ***detectandcompute*** function returning a list of OpenCV keypoints, and a 2D aray of descriptors, as the following exaple of using OpenCV's ORB as feature.
 ```Python
 class MyFeature2D:
   def __init__(self):